z3ht/grover-search/README.md

 Grover’s search is proven optimal, but with less effective interference patterns, slower solutions are also possible.

-To me, this fact makes code feel more human
+To me, this reminds me that all software is a human expression